Skip to content

 Is a limited company structure the right fit for you?

 However, the key thing to know is whist a limited company structure offers you more protection and less liability, there are also greater compliance requirements and responsibilities.
+Read more on advantages and disadvantages of a private limited company.

 Deciding on a company name